 |

-In hospitalized patients at risk of catheter-associated urinary tract infections (CAUTIs), does daily bathing of all patients with chlorhexidine cloths compared to disposable nonantimicrobial cloths reduce the incidence of CAUTIs? |
+In hospitalized patients at risk of catheter-associated urinary tract infections (CAUTIs), does daily bathing of all patients with chlorhexidine cloths compared to disposable non-antimicrobial cloths reduce the incidence of CAUTIs? |

 Etiology | How does nicotine exposure affect the nervous system?